 Addiction is a chronic condition and relapse is fairly common.
 According to the National Institute on Drug Abuse, about 40 to 60 percent of people who get treatment for a substance use disorder will relapse within a year.

 Although relapse is common, it should be avoided if at all possible.
-If you are in recovery, you have obviously put a lot of time and effort into getting sober and a relapse is a major setback.
+If you are in recovery, you have obviously put a lot of time and effort into getting sober and relapse is a major setback.
 The more time you’re continuously sober, the easier it gets, so you want to keep that streak going.
 Relapses are also incredibly discouraging.
 You get your hopes up, you do well for a while, and something goes wrong and you feel even worse than before, wondering why you even bothered.
-Perhaps most importantly, relapse is when you are the greatest risk of an overdose since your tolerance has disappeared.
+Perhaps most importantly, relapse is when you are at the greatest risk of an overdose since your tolerance has disappeared.
 While the best outcome is not relapsing, the second-best outcome is trying again as soon as possible.
 The following are some steps to take after relapse to get back on track and help your recovery last.

 The most important thing to do is reach out for help as soon as possible.
 Call your 12-step sponsor, go to a meeting, call your therapist, or talk to a supportive friend or family member.
 This is often incredibly difficult.
 After a relapse, you’ll probably feel like a huge failure and disappointment.
 The last thing you want to do is call up someone you trust and depend on and tell them you messed up.
 However, there are two reasons this step is crucial.
 First, you need someone who can give you practical advice and support.
 You can talk through what happened and what steps to take next.

 The next step is to get sober again as soon as possible.
 How this goes depends largely on your situation.
 If you’ve only slipped up and gotten drunk once or twice, for example, you are probably safe to just quit drinking or using again right away.
 If it’s a more serious relapse that has lasted for weeks or months, you have to consider whether it will be safe and effective to detox on your own.
-Make this decision in consultation with your counselor, doctor, or sponsor.
+Make this decision in consultation with your counselor, doctor, sober companion, or sponsor.

 One of the biggest challenges in coming back from a relapse is your own thinking about the situation.
 You will probably experience an avalanche of negative emotions, shame, and self-criticism.
 Not only are you likely to be self-critical, but you may feel like a relapse proves that your situation is hopeless and that you’re just one of those people who will never recover.